JuliaTime/NanoDates.jl/docs/src/appropriate/advantages.md

  The shortest interval that is required of very high frequncy trading work is 25ns.

- *While that is required, much faster is desired.*
+ *(written in 2018) While that is required, much faster is desired.*